gurgi1970/below-the-byte/index.md

 ---
-layout: default
+layout: home
-title: Below the Byte
+title: ""
+permalink: /
 ---

 # Welcome to Below the Byte